csijcs/snakepipes/README.rst

 Installation
 -------------

-You will need python > 3.5, so first check with:

-``python --version``

-Snakepipes uses conda for installation and dependency resolution, so you will need to `install conda <https://conda.io/docs/user-guide/install/index.html>`__ first.

 Ensure conda is properly installed by running:

 ``conda --version``

+If the command does not work, you may need to initialize conda in your environment with:

+``conda init``

+You may need to log out and log back in for changes to take effect.

-Clone this repository into your desired location with:
+Once you have conda working, clone this repository into your desired location with:

 ``git clone https://github.com/csijcs/snakepipes.git``